Jardín del Alma: An Eclectic Spanish Revival Garden in Kensington, San Diego

 Value & Impact

 This confidential landscape design in Mallorca transforms a private family estate into a living sanctuary.
 Inspired by Mediterranean ecology, timeless artistry, and evolutionary systems, the garden supports both biodiversity and the refined lifestyle of its owners.
-Spaces unfold as curated experiences — from shaded patios and healing gardens to orchards, dining terraces, and infinity-like water features.
-Every element speaks to balance: luxury intertwined with ecological intelligence.
+Spaces unfold as curated experiences.
+From shaded patios and healing gardens to orchards, dining terraces, and infinity-like water features.
+Every element speaks to balance: architectural intertwined with ecological intelligence.

 ~ A Sanctuary for Mind, Body & Soul ~